 The 1960s: A Revolution for Hair Gel for Men

 Hair gel for men took a turn towards a different formulation during the Swinging Sixties.
 Whether due to the longer, drier hair trends that became the norm at the time, or that the market was due for more options—women were target consumers at this point as well—products that were less greasy and more malleable permeated the market.
 In the 1960s, a modern hair gel was invented that had diethyl phthalate (abbreviation: DEP) as its main ingredient.
-It was also stretchy, and, as it evolved throughout the ’80s and ’90s, offered more variations in terms of hold and control.
+It was also stretchy.
+As it evolved throughout the ’80s and ’90s, it was offered more variations in terms of hold and control.

 Nowadays, hair gels most commonly come in numbered variants, as a way to educate consumers on their hold level.
 They typically have a thick, viscous consistency with positively-charged polymers that help it bind—and subsequently mold—to the negatively-charged amino acids in keratin, the protein that hair is made of.
 Formulations for hair gel for men are now widely varied, and depending on your desired end result, hold and finish, whether you’re a punk rocker sporting an extreme mohawk or simply love a natural-looking bedhead, may be customized and even cocktailed for a totally unique look.

-Ed’s note: A few of our favorite formulas of hair gel for men have a slightly matte consistency (that sexy, out-of-bed rumple!) that we see in products like AXE Urban Messy Look: Matte Hold Gel and Bed Head for Men by TIGI Power Play.
+Ed’s note: A few of our favorite formulas of hair gel for men have a slightly matte consistency (that sexy, out-of-bed rumple!) that we see in a product like AXE Urban Messy Look: Matte Hold Gel.
 For a classic, sculpted finish, we love the look and feel of Dove Men+Care Control Gel.